7 for 7: Background

 On September 20, 2017, JYP Entertainment announced Got7's new extended play 7 for 7, revealing the title and the release date with a short video showing seven triangular pendants brought together to form the heptagon of the group's logo.
 The title track was disclosed on September 26, followed by the songs preview on October 8.
 Got7 presented the album on October 6 at the Hall of Peace of Kyunghee University in Seoul, performing before 4,000 fans during a showcase broadcast simultaneously on V Live and presented by Soran's Go Young-bae; 7 for 7 was released the following day together with the music video of title track "You Are".

-7 for 7 emphasizes, starting from the title, the number 7, recalling the name of the group, the number of members, the fact that it is Got7's seventh Korean extended play, and the seven months since the release of their previous album, Flight Log: Arrival.
+Leader JB explained that 7 for 7 emphasizes, starting from the title, the number 7 (recalling the name of the group), the number of members, the fact that it is Got7's seventh Korean extended play, and the seven months since the release of their previous album, Flight Log: Arrival.
 Breaking away from the Flight Log trilogy, which represented the intensity of youth, the new record explores the coexistence of darkness and anxiety in it, with instability as a central theme, and focuses on showing the unity of the group as one.
-The members wrote the lyrics of, and sometimes composed, each of the tracks, showing their own interpretation of anxiety.
+The members wrote the lyrics of, and sometimes composed, each of the EP's 7 tracks, showing their own interpretation of anxiety.

 "Moon U", whose sound recalls that of Bruno Mars, was co-written and co-composed by Youngjae under the pseudonym Ars, and sees BamBam writing part of the lyrics.
 The song compares the incomplete moon covered in the clouds of the evening to the face of a loved one, indicating that you are thinking of them.
-Leader JB, under the pseudonym Defsoul, worked on the alternative R&B piece "Teenager", and the pop and tropical house song "You Are", which he wrote and composed while promoting JJ Project's album Verse 2 in August.
+JB, under the pseudonym Defsoul, worked on the alternative R&B piece "Teenager", and the pop and tropical house song "You Are", which he wrote and composed while promoting JJ Project's album Verse 2 in August.
 "Teenager" is a mid-tempo song featuring trap and chiptune elements, and is about a pure love and a person who makes you feel younger.
 "You Are" was inspired by the skies of the Japanese film Your Name; the initial title was "Beautiful Sky", which was later changed at the suggestion of J.Y.
 Park taking into consideration the lyrics of the song, which express gratitude towards a loved one – be it a friend, a parent or a lover – for their support, comparing them to the sky that one looked at when they were exhausted and that gave the motivation to move on.
 The melody gives the sensation of awakening from sleep and gradually rising from a place that made you feel trapped.
 Among the songwriters and composers of the song there are also Mirror Boy, D.ham and Moon Hanmiru.
 The music video shows the members wandering the streets of Hong Kong only to find each other, evoking the record's theme of unity.